syncfusion-content/fileformat-docs/File-Formats/DocIO/Accepting-or-Rejecting-Track-Changes.md

 It is used to keep track of the changes made to a Word document.
 It helps to maintain the record of author, name and time for every insertion, deletion, or modification in a document.
 This can be enabled by using the TrackChanges property of the Word document.

+N>
-I> Note: With this support, the changes made in the Word document by DocIO library cannot be tracked.
+With this support, the changes made in the Word document by DocIO library cannot be tracked.

 The following code example illustrates how to enable track changes of the document.

+{% tabs %}

 {% highlight c# %}
-[C#]

 //Creates a new Word document